opencadc-metadata-curation/collection2caom2/README.md

   - extension of the StorageName class, if unique behaviour is required
   - extension of the Work class as required.
 There may be multiple extensions, depending on the character of the collection.
   - invocation of the execution_composable.run_&lt;mechanism&gt;.
 These mechanism invocations are the pipeline execution points.

+The Advanced Search UI provides a way to find and download data for processing.
+Other UIs (TBD) provide ways to find and analyze data through the UI.

+## Terminology

+1. Files are the current unit of input, as that is the output of every telescope currently being discussed here.

 # Detailed API Description

 ## Metrics